mobgen/halo-documentation/docs/android/global/android_contributions.md

 ### Pull request creation ###
 * Must come from a branch under feature/my-branch.
-* The branch name must follow the '-' name convention: every name separed by '-' and in lowercase.
+* The branch name must follow the '-' name convention: every name separated by '-' and in lowercase.
 * The branch have to be created from develop.
 * The pull request should include a description of what is this for and some discussions related if needed.